timjones1/CS-Applied-Data-Science-Bootcamp/README.md

 # Prediction of Risk Profile for Insurance Company

+This dataset was published by an insurance company and contains anonymised information about their clients.

-This is a (modified) dataset taken from Kaggle, the machine learning .
-The aim is to determine people's risk profile (from 1 to 8) for an insurance company based on a number of features.
+The aim is to determine people's risk profile (from 1 to 8) based on their features.

 Although risk profile is ordered, we consider this problem as being a classification problem and the overall accuracy will be used for evaluating your model.

 **Notes**:

 - this dataset has been thoroughly anonymized, which makes it extra challenging.
 - this is a dataset with low signal, and a 8-classes classification problem, hence accuracy can be quite low.

 ## Get the data